-Description: This course is a supervised practicum which includes a minimum of 120 clock hours of supervised teaching in an approved preschool setting.
+Course Number and Name: CDT 2934 Preschool Practicum Experience hours of supervised teaching in an approved preschool setting.
 The course is a capstone course which focuses on the student's demonstration of competencies throughout the daily routine using a unit of study for young children.
 It is usually the last course taken before completion of the program.